androlo/EthereumContracts/README.md

-Contracts for the PRODOUG (People's Republic of DOUG) platform.
+Old LLL Contracts for the PRODOUG (People's Republic of DOUG) platform.

-Not done.
+Legacy code.